CRM strategy: Build one in 8 steps for sales & loyalty

 2. Outline the customer journey and define your target customer

-To identify your ideal persona(s), use market research to analyze who has bought your products—and your competitors’ products—in the past.
-Collect metrics like age, gender, race, location, level of technology use, preferred social media platform, and socioeconomic status to map specific touchpoints for every customer.
-All of this information, together, makes up the ideal customer(s) you’re selling to.
+To identify your ideal persona(s), use market research to analyze who has bought your products and your competitors'products in the past.
+Collect metrics to map specific touchpoints for every customer:

 [inline illustration] Buyer persona (example)

-Tip: With buyer persona charts, you’ll create an in-depth profile of a potential customer.
-It’s important to get detailed with each customer profile so you can put yourself in their shoes and find ways to guide them through their sales journey.
+Tip: With buyer persona charts, you'll create an in-depth profile of a potential customer.
+It's important to get detailed with each customer profile so you can put yourself in their shoes and guide them through their sales journey.
 But keep in mind that each persona represents an entire group of people you intend to target.

 3. Map the sales pipeline and plan your customer experience

-Once you know who your target market is, you can create your initial touchpoints—or the first moments of customer engagement.
+Once you know who your target market is, you can create your initial touchpoints, or the first moments of customer engagement.
 Align your sales pipeline with your CRM strategy so you can visualize where to take action when things go awry.

 Common sales pipeline stages include: